Work / Birda · Photo AI

 The Nature Parent

-"My daughter always asks what’s that bird?
+"My daughter always asks what's that bird?
 I need the answer to be instant and right.
-If the app says something wrong in front of her, I lose trust in it immediately."
+If the app says something wrong, I lose trust immediately."

-• A fast, confident result for common garden birds
+• Fast, confident result for common garden birds

-• A community route when the AI cannot tell, framed positively not as failure
+• Community route framed positively, not as failure

 Instant answers Teach kids Log family finds Stay credible